Buonacquisto

 Buonacquisto is a locality in the municipality of Arrone, in Umbria, central Italy.
 It lies at an elevation of about 692 m and has 52 inhabitants as of 31 December 2021.

-Historically, it was an independent community and later an appodiato (subordinate administrative unit) of Arrone, with medieval origins linked to the fortified network of castles in the Nera valley.
+Historically, it was an independent community and later an appodiato of Arrone, with medieval origins linked to the fortified network of castles in the Nera valley.

 History

 Buonacquisto is traditionally said to have been founded in 880 by Berardo di Attone II, a Roman nobleman in exile and descendant of Lupone.
 The castle was built and fortified at the end of the 9th century during the Saracen invasions, and remained under the control of the Attoni or Arroni family for several centuries.

 According to Ferrante Della Marra, Buonacquisto was among the possessions of the Conti di Luco (later known as the Conti di Piediluco), a lineage established in the late 9th century.
 Berardo, a member of this family, is recorded as lord of Luco, Piediluco, Buonacquisto and other places, and his descendants are mentioned in documents of the late 11th century.

 Ludovico Jacobilli reports that Buonacquisto was part of the so-called "Terra Berardesca", a group of castles and lands assigned to Berardo, son of Count Attone II of Arrone, in the late 9th century.
 Along with other nearby fortifications, Buonacquisto is listed among the possessions attributed to this lineage.